tonethar/IGME-230-GDD-Master/exercises/week-3/recipe.md

     ```
 Note:  replace the "..." with the rest of the URL.

-9. Add a link at the bottom of the page (after the source link and within the footer) that goes to your home page for this class (http://people.rit.edu/abc1234/230).
-Wrap this link in a `<p>` tag.
+3. Add an additional link at the bottom of the page (after the source link and within the footer) that goes to your home page for this class (http://people.rit.edu/abc1234/230).
+Wrap each of these links in `<p>` tags.
-10. Preview the page.
+4. Preview the page.
 It should look like the image below.
 ![Structured Content](images/recipe-2.jpg)
-11. Test this page with the validator.
+5. Test this page with the validator.
 Do not continue until the page passes validation.

+***At this point in the exercise, we're shifting from material discussed in the first half of the week to material discussed in the 2nd half of the week.
+Consult the lecture notes if it's still early in the week and you want to work ahead.***

-## V. Adding Basic CSS Formatting
+## VI.
+Adding Basic CSS Formatting
 Now we're going to use CSS to start to make the page look a bit more presentable.
+For this
 Create a new file in the **recipe** folder called recipe.css.
 Add a link to the stylesheet in your <head> by typing `<link rel="stylesheet" type="text/css" href="recipe.css">`.

 ### Part 3:  Improving the Presentation with CSS